FAQs for Undergraduate Students

 - Log in to OASIS at students.ucdavis.edu.
 Then select GPA Charts and Tools -> What If GPA -> By Subject tab.
 Select all Engineering courses.
 Then hover over the Selected GPA.
 In order to graduate, you must have a 2.0 GPA in Engineering Coursework that was completed at a UC.

-- During my advising hold meeting, my advisor and I saved an academic plan online.
+- During my annual mandatory advising sessions, an academic plan was approved online.
 How do I get back to that form?

 - Log in to OASIS at students.ucdavis.edu.
 Then select Forms & Petitions -> Active Forms -> Academic Plan -> View Form.